 For the iOS app, a prompt will pop up when an update is available:

 If you have just installed a new battery and are unable to regain connection with the power meter, please see our video on changing the battery to ensure that your new battery and existing cover have been re-installed correctly.
 The new battery should be a CR2032, with the positive side facing outward.
 Like in the video, the battery should be easily installed with the positive battery contact still visible and the cover should fit over the battery in the open position before being rotated into the closed position.
-If you encounter any resistance or issues, please contact Stages Cycling or Stages Cycling Europe before proceeding in order to prevent damage to the power meter.
+If you encounter any resistance or issues, please contact Stages Cycling before proceeding in order to prevent damage to the power meter.